zecrocks/zecd/README.md

 A shielded-only wallet server built on [librustzcash](https://github.com/zcash/librustzcash), exposed through bitcoind's RPC dialect for developer ease of use.
-It uses the same method names, response shapes, auth, JSON-RPC 1.0 envelope, and error codes as Bitcoin Core, so that existing Bitcoin RPC clients can use Zcash with little or no changes.
+It uses the same method names, response shapes, auth, and error codes as Bitcoin Core, so that many existing Bitcoin RPC clients can use Zcash with little or no changes.

 This project is intentionally not backwards-compatible with `zcashd`.
-Instead is compatible with other librustzcash-powered wallets, notablly Zodl ([iOS](https://github.com/zodl-inc/zodl-ios), [Android](https://github.com/zodl-inc/zodl-android)), which is built by much of the Zcash Core team.
+Instead it is compatible with other librustzcash-powered wallets, notablly Zodl ([iOS](https://github.com/zodl-inc/zodl-ios), [Android](https://github.com/zodl-inc/zodl-android)), which is built by much of the Zcash Core team.
 To migrate funds from zcashd to zecd, the only supported path is to send everything on-chain